MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionrectangleclip-settop(idcompositionanimation).md

 ## -description

-Animates the value of the Top property of a clip rectangle.
+Changes the value of the Top property of a clip rectangle.
 The Top property specifies the y-coordinate of the upper-left corner of the clip rectangle.

 ## -parameters